 For example, a double stroke roll is a rudiment where you play two strokes with each hand, so:

 - Right Right Left Left Right Right Left Left…

 How many rudiments are there?

 There are 26 drum kit rudiments in total, or 40 depending on who you speak to.
 In the States and Canada you would normally refer to 40 rudiments whereas in the UK and Europe it’s more common to refer to 26 rudiments.
-It’s really not worth worrying about and at beginner level we’re only going to look at 3 of them:
+It’s really not worth worrying about and at beginner level we’re only going to look at the first 3 of them:

 - Single Strokes

 QUICK TIP: Did you know ‘para’ generally means single strokes and ‘diddle’ generally means double strokes on drums?
 So paradiddle means single strokes followed by double strokes, so RLRR LRLL.
 As you become more advance you might run in to the paradiddle-diddle – can you guess what that would be?